Sexual health basics

-Can older adults remain sexually active?
-Yes!
-Many older adults desire and enjoy an active sex life.
+Adults can remain sexually active regardless of their age.
+In fact, many older adults desire and enjoy an active sex life.

-Yet, many resources are available to older adults to help them achieve a satisfying sex life.
+There are many resources available to older adults to help them achieve a satisfying sex life.
 Don't be afraid to bring up concerns with your doctor or other health care provider.
 And remember, whatever your age, take precautions to protect yourself from sexually transmitted infections.

 Talking to kids about sex

 Kids and sexuality — those words strike fear into the hearts of many parents.
 But talking to kids about sex is an important part of parenting.
-Children and adolescents need your guidance to help them make healthy and appropriate decisions about their sexual behavior.
+Children and teens get a lot of information from peers and media sources, so they need your guidance to help them make healthy and appropriate decisions about their sexual behavior.